ricardoyanez/grazing/README.md

 Replacing NAG routines for free or open-source alternatives

+## changelog

-Using debchange to create and manage the changelog,
+This project uses debchange to create and manage the changelog,
 ```
 $ debchange --create --newversion 0.0.1 --package grazing --changelog changelog
 $ debchange -a --changelog changelog